abhishk95/YoutubeVideoDownloader/README.md

 Steps to download a youtube video/ playlist:

-1-Download the youtube.py file.
+- Download the youtube.py file.
-2-Open the terminal.
+- Open the terminal.
-3-Go to the path where youtube.py file is downloaded.
+- Go to the path where youtube.py file is downloaded.
-4-Run the python file with command - python youtube.py
+- Run the python file with command - python youtube.py
-5-Follow the instructions to download the video.
+- Follow the instructions to download the video.

 Pre-requisits: